Azure Cosmos DB: Serverless database computing using Azure Functions

 Schemaless.
 Azure Cosmos DB is schemaless - so it's uniquely able to handle any data output from an Azure Function.
 This "handle anything" approach makes it straightforward to create a variety of Functions that all output to Azure Cosmos DB.

 Scalable throughput.
 Throughput can be scaled up and down instantly in Azure Cosmos DB.
-If you have hundreds or thousands of Functions querying and writing to the same collection, you can scale up your RU/s to handle the load.
+If you have hundreds or thousands of Functions querying and writing to the same container, you can scale up your RU/s to handle the load.
 All functions can work in parallel using your allocated RU/s and your data is guaranteed to be consistent.

 Global replication.
 You can replicate Azure Cosmos DB data around the globe to reduce latency, geo-locating your data closest to where your users are.
 As with all Azure Cosmos DB queries, data from event-driven triggers is read data from the Azure Cosmos DB closest to the user.